Diverse and Cycle-Tested Team

 Previously, Mr. Dabney was Managing Director and Chief Financial Officer of Brookfield Hotel Properties (formerly known as Thayer Lodging), the hospitality platform for Brookfield, a $575 billion global alternative asset manager.

 Mr. Dabney earned his MBA in Financial Management from the University of Maryland, holds a BA in Accounting from Penn State University, and started his career at Ernst & Young as a CPA.
+He is a member of the Penn State University Philanthropy Council Steering Committee for the College of Health and Human Development.
 In 2019, Penn State's School of Hospitality Management honored him with their Alumni of the Year Award.

 Mr. Grass is a principal and head of development responsible for leading Noble's project

 management team to execute renovation, redevelopment, and new construction projects.

 Prior to joining Noble in 2005, Mr. Grass was executive vice president for the Winter Construction Company, where he created the hospitality division and managed all construction-related operations.
 He is a LEED Accredited Professional with the US Green Building Council and has nearly 30 years of hospitality industry experience.

 Mr. Grass earned a BS in Construction Management from the Georgia Institute of Technology and is a past board member of the Associated Builders and Contractors of Georgia and the Construction Education Foundation of Georgia.